Skip to main content

 Introduction

-We would like to share some insights regarding how contextual information is accessed in GitHub Actions workflows.
-This gives us an understanding of the different contexts available to us, which can help optimize how we manage workflow runs, jobs, and steps.
+Well, let's provide some insight into how contextual information is accessed in GitHub Actions workflows.
+This is going to give us an idea of the many contexts at our disposal, which will optimize how we manage workflow runs, jobs, and steps.

 Contexts in GitHub Actions allow us to fetch details concerning the workflow runs, including variables, environment settings, jobs details, and so on.
 We will be able to access contexts through expressions like ${{ <context> }} that enable us to work with properties from various stages of the workflow.

-• ENV context: Variables defined at workflow, job, or step levels.
+• ENV context - these are Variables that had been defined at Workflow, Job or Step levels.

-• Job and step contexts: Data particular to either the job that is running or the steps running within the context of that job.
+• Job and step contexts: Data specific either to the executing job or to the steps running in the context of the executing job.

-• Matrix and strategy contexts: This is especially useful when a matrix job running different workflow variations, based on changes in file parameters.
+• Matrix and strategy contexts: This is quite useful when a matrix job running variant workflows, each based on changes in file parameters.

 Practical Usage